 3. 168 Hours: You Have More Time Than You Think by Laura Vanderkam

-If you’ve ever stopped at the end of each week to wonder where the days went, this book is for you.
+This book is for you if you’ve ever stopped at the end of each week to wonder where the days went.
 In 168 Hours, Vanderkam teaches you to account for every one of the 168 hours you have each week.
-You’ll learn how invaluable priorities are, how to improve your concentration, and get your life on track.
+You’ll learn how invaluable priorities are, how to improve your concentration and get your life on track.
 You have no business complaining about insufficient time if you haven’t read this book.

 4. Two Awesome Hours: Science-Based Strategies to Harness Your Best Time and Get Your Most Important Work Done by Josh Davis

 If you are wary of motivational speakers spewing gibberish about time management, you will be impressed with Josh Davis’ Two Awesome Hours.
 The book leans heavily on science to identify the most important hours of any given day.
-During this window of peak productivity, you can accomplish more, make the most of your days and come out on top.
+During this peak productivity window, you can accomplish more, make the most of your days and come out on top.
 You definitely cannot argue with science and fact-based evidence.
-Head over to the Headway library to read this book and identify your peak hours, too.
+So head over to the Headway library to read this book’s summary and identify your peak hours, too.

 5. Make Time: How to Focus on What Matters Everyday by Jake Knapp and John Zeratsky